 As the table below indicates, dispersion of annualized strategy returns over the past 5 years was narrow.
-Commodity Trading Advisors, which bet on broad market trends, and Volatility Traders, who try to profit by anticipating pronounced market shifts, performed the worst, having lost an average of -0.05% and it Long/Short managers returned only 2.82% a year, Credit Long-Only funds were up 2.93%, Equity Long/Short funds gained 3.17%, and even Equity Long-Bias managers were only able to gain an average of 4.50%.
+Commodity Trading Advisors, which bet on broad market trends, and Volatility Traders, who try to profit by anticipating pronounced market shifts, performed the worst, having lost an average of -0.05% and -0.48%, respectively.

+Where traditional debt and equity indices did fairly well over this period, hedge fund managers who focused on credit and stocks generated only modest returns.
+Credit Long/Short managers returned only 2.82% a year, Credit Long-Only funds were up 2.93%, Equity Long/Short funds gained 3.17%, and even Equity Long-Bias managers were only able to gain an average of 4.50%.